hevody/ToolsForResearch/README.md

 Just did it for about 2 hours and me just smashing with my research in Google.
 I'll try to make it as neat as possible in the next developments with good GUI, and make it more accessible.
 I'll also incorporate csv and regex module.

+# 3. tagaalpabeto.py
+This was a project I used to alphabetize the name of the cited authors from our research paper, so that they will be added to the references section of the research paper